andrewpmilne/project-five-golf-data-analytics/README.md

 Our ideal outcome is to provide reliable insights into which skill areas most strongly influence a player’s expected finishing position.
 This will support coaches in identifying performance strengths and weaknesses, helping them prioritise technical areas for player development.

 **Model success metrics:**
-- Mean Absolute Error (MAE) of 5 positions or less on both training and test datasets (indicating predictions are, on average, within five finishing positions of the actual result).
+- Mean Absolute Error (MAE) of 8 positions or less on both training and test datasets (indicating predictions are, on average, within eight finishing positions of the actual result).
 - Root Mean Squared Error (RMSE) used as a secondary measure to assess the consistency of predictions and identify large outliers.

 **The ML model is considered a failure if:**